foundriesio/docs/source/user-guide/account-management/account-roles.rst

 On creating an account and accepting the invitation, members have no account management permissions.

-From the :guilabel:`Member` tab, the owner selects members from the table, and clicks on :guilabel:`role...`, and assigns the desired role:
+From the :guilabel:`Member` tab, the owner selects members from the table, and clicks on :guilabel:`Role...`, and assigns the desired role:

 .. figure:: /_static/userguide/account-management/member-list.png